brianshumate/a-little-coffee-guidebook/equipment/README.md

 This could perhaps be improved by making the handle out of a more robust steel or perhaps even a titanium alloy.

+It is worth noting that the Porlex JP-30 or Porlex Mini will fit inside the plunger part of an Aeropress, making for a pretty compact travel setup.

 ### Kettles

 You should prepare your hot water in some kind of vessel that is optimized for